Agrani Bank: History

 Following these removals, Mohammad Shams-Ul Islam was appointed the new managing director in August 2016.
 Upon his appointment, Islam immediately set in place a 100 Day Roadmap to recalibrate bank objectives, emphasizing growth and innovation in product offerings.
 By December 2016, the bank reported a 300% growth in operating profit, to Tk.
 5.5 billion.
 The parliamentary standing committee on Estimate formed an investigation committee led by Yusuf Abdullah Harun to look into the loans following a report by Bangladesh Bank which found widespread irregularities at the bank.
 The other two members of the investigation committee were Sheikh Fazle Noor Taposh and Waseqa Ayesha Khan.
 Bangladesh Securities and Exchange Commission approved Agrani Banks request to form a billion taka mutual fund.

 Anti Corruption Commission of Bangladesh filled charges against Mizanur Rahman Shaheen and his brother, Mujibur Rahman Milon, for embezzling more than 1.4 billion taka from the bank in March 2018.
 They are believed to have fled Bangladesh for Canada and Singapore.
 Former manager of the bank, Nibaran Chandra Tanchangya, was arrested for embezzling money from the Bandarban District branch.
 It has a branch in Canada which is loss making concern for the bank.

 In December 2020, Zaid Bakht was re-appointed chairman of Agrani Bank for a third time in a row.
 In November 2021, Agrani Bank was identified as a weak bank due to 24.63 billion taka shortfall.
 Haji Selim, member of parliament from Awami League, had grabbed land belonging to Agrani Bank in Moulvibazar, Old Dhaka which he had claimed since 2003.
 The bank was able to recover the land in 2020 but the building was demolished by Haji Selim.
 Bangladesh Bank had discovered an irregular loan by Agrani Bank for 350 million taka to Stylecraft Limited.
 Bangladesh Bank also fined Agrani Bank for proving loan to a known defaulter, Swiss Quality Paper, subsidiary of the Tanaka Group, with "undue privilege".

 Agrani Bank was the lone supplier of foreign exchange to the Padma Bridge construction project and had paid more than 1.2 billion USD to suppliers and contractors.
 Anti-Corruption Commission began an investigation against the managing director of the bank, Mohammad Shams-Ul Islam, in February 2022.
 In August 2022, Md Murshedul Kabir, was appointed Managing Director of Agrani Bank replacing Mohammad Shams-Ul Islam.
 SWIFT asked Agrani Bank to suspend all transaction with Russia following the Russian invasion of Ukraine.
 Bangladesh Bank fined Agrani bank for failure to recover loan from Dolly Construction Limited.
+Previously, a 2020 investigation by Bangladesh Bank revealed that Agrani bank had failed to report the loan account of Dolly Construction to the central bank's Credit Information Bureau (CIB) database.